-There was a break in the day when we felt a little better and threw on our wellies for some puddle stomping.
+There was a break in the day when we felt a little better.
+So we threw on our rainboots for some puddle stomping.
 Fresh air always helps, doesn’t it?

 I envisioned that I would lead a puppet show of sorts while reading the books, sort of like a librarian or preschool teacher telling a story through a felt board.
 But my 3 year old wanted to enact the roles while I read.
 I live for these moments that surprise.

-Brown Bear, Brown Bear, What Do You See? was especially good for putting all of our toys to work.
+Brown Bear, Brown Bear, What Do You See? (affiliate) was especially good for putting all of our toys to work.
 We don’t have a cat stuffed animal, but my kids were happy to substitute bunny.
 They really loved this and I’m sure we’ll do it again on our healthy days too.

-I have a fun Saint Patty’s Day photo booth invitation set up, but not too many more ideas.
+I have a fun Saint Paddy’s Day photo booth invitation set up, but not too many more ideas.

 What do you like to do with your kids on sick days?
 How do you keep them happily engaged indoors all day long?